Brad Pelo: Career

-In 1987, Pelo co-founded Folio Corporation with his brother-in-law Curt Allen.
+In 1987, Pelo co-founded Folio Corporation with his brother-in-law, Curt Allen.
 The two partners met with success in 1988 when they struck a deal with Novell stipulating that the company would bundle Folio’s software with every NetWare operating system it sold.

-Pelo served as the president of Folio until its acquisition by Mead Data Central, Inc., provider of the Lexis-Nexis computer-assisted research services, in 1992.
+Pelo was the president of Folio until its acquisition by Mead Data Central, Inc., provider of the Lexis-Nexis computer-assisted research services, in 1992.

-Pelo later was one of the founding team members of Ancestry.com and served as CEO of Ancestry.com’s parent company, Western Standard Publishing.
+Pelo later was one of the founding team members of Ancestry.com and was CEO of Ancestry.com’s parent company, Western Standard Publishing.

-Pelo later served as president and publisher at Bookcraft, a Utah-based publishing house.
+Pelo later was president and publisher at Bookcraft, a Utah-based publishing house.
 He then founded NextPage, a compliance and information risk solutions provider.

-After that Pelo served as executive producer of a number of feature films including The Legend of Johnny Lingo (2003), Outlaw Trail: The Treasure of Butch Cassidy (2006), and Forever Strong (2008), co-starring Sean Astin.
+After that Pelo was executive producer of a number of feature films including The Legend of Johnny Lingo (2003), Outlaw Trail: The Treasure of Butch Cassidy (2006), and Forever Strong (2008), co-starring Sean Astin.
 He continues to be a partner in the production company behind the latter two films, Picture Rock Entertainment.

-In 2008 Pelo co-founded i.TV, a social television and second screen company, where he serves as CEO.
+In 2008 Pelo co-founded i.TV, a social television and second screen company, where he is CEO.
 As CEO Pelo has secured partnerships for the company with AOL, GetGlue, Entertainment Weekly magazine and Nintendo.

-From 2004 to 2010, Pelo served as the senior executive producer of Utah’s largest annual event, the Stadium of Fire.
+From 2004 to 2010, Pelo was the senior executive producer of Utah’s largest annual event, the Stadium of Fire.